- Core Facilities

 A good review article comparing the GBS technique with RAD was published by Davey et. al.

-Contact Adelaide Rhodes with questions concerning the start of a GBS project, experimental design, and the options for data processing and downstream analysis using TASSEL and other software pipelines.
+Contact Andrew Black with questions concerning the start of a GBS project, experimental design, and the options for data processing and downstream analysis using TASSEL and other software pipelines.